asymmetricia/mapbot/README.md

 ![Map Select Screenshot](https://raw.githubusercontent.com/wiki/pdbogen/mapbot/mapbot-screen-select-map.png)

-Once you've selected the map, you (and anyone else in the channel!) can add tokens to the map:
+Once you've selected the map, you (and anyone else in the channel!) can add tokens to the map using the `token add` command:

 ![Map Place Token](https://raw.githubusercontent.com/wiki/pdbogen/mapbot/mapbot-screen-place-token.png)